Virtual Avalanche Classroom

 The links below offer you many options to work your way through online avalanche courses.
 These will give you the background fundamentals needed so you can get the most out of your days on any snow based course.
 We recommend that you work through as many of these resources as you can.
 They are all good resources, some more detailed than others, but all should help you to broaden your basic understanding of avalanche concepts.

-NZ avalanche specialist and educator Gordie Smith put this great course together.
+NEW 2019 NZ avalanche specialist and educator Gordie Smith put this great course together.
 It brings together many of his photos, online videos, and text that walks you through the basics of traveling in avalanche terrain, covering (quickly) all the topics that you'd encounter in an avalanche class.
 It includes an interactive game where you can try and find your way safely through avalanche terrain, avoiding the hotpsots where avalanches might be lurking.
 This resource gives students the chance to prepare, giving them a framework of theory to hang the field skills they will practice during any snow based course.

 A self marking test at the end of this course helps to check your understanding.
 Give it a go as many times as you need to get all the answers correct.

 NEW 2018/2019 winter - This is the latest online learning resource from Nth America.
 Sign up for FREE and run through this interactive course.

 This contains multiple chapters introducing the basics of recreational avalanche safety.
 Understanding the principles of avalanche formation, and ultimately avalanche types, is the foundation for understanding avalanche danger.
 There is also a comprehensive 'pre-trip planning' section.

 If you need any motivation for why you should start your avalanche education, then look no further.
 Here is a humbling account using videos, links, and further online resources to help expose you to essential and fundamental skills.

 This is a 5 part video series hosted by British Olympic skier Graham Bell, and featuring Wanaka Mtn Guide and Educator, Pete Bilous